simcesplatform/simcesplatform.github.io/markdown/index.md

 SimCES fulfills these requirements.
 It does not develop any complex algorithms for you but provides a straightforward yet powerful concept for the management of simulation systems and the communication of simulation components, including the logging of simulation results.

+## Source code

+SimCES is open source.
+Therefore, you can find the source code in Github: [https://github.com/simcesplatform](https://github.com/simcesplatform)

 ## This website

 This website has the following main sections: